TCHeaven/Aphididae/DNDS.md

 find /jic/scratch/groups/Saskia-Hogenhout/tom_heaven/Aphididae/snp_calling/Myzus/persicae/biello/gatk/filtered/snps_per_gene/ -name "*dedup_MYZPE13164_O_EIv2.1_*_snps.vcf" -exec readlink -f {} \; | wc -l #23,456 - 5,662 have no CDS SNPs
 #I have investigated a few individual genes and confirmed that the genes missing from /jic/scratch/groups/Saskia-Hogenhout/tom_heaven/Aphididae/snp_calling/Myzus/persicae/biello/gatk/filtered/snps_per_CDS2 have no SNPs in their CDS regions
 ```
+The CDS regions of 17,794 genes have SNPs in them.

 #### Extract gene information <a name="7"></a>